 - Anything in front of the fireplace with popcorn or wine.
-(Sharing topic: Each write down 5 to 10 favorite times we’ve had together over our marriage.
+(Sharing topic: Each writes down 5 to 10 favorite times we’ve had together over our marriage.
 Reminisce.)

-- Rent a classic, nostalgic video like Casablanca.
+- Rent a classic, nostalgic movie like Casablanca.

-- Roll up the rug, get some tapes of 50’s-60’s rock and roll (or your favorite pre-marriage dance style) and dance till you collapse.
+- Roll up the rug, put on some music of ’50s-’60s rock and roll (or your favorite pre-marriage dance style), and dance till you collapse.